bottenderjs/bottenderjs.github.io/content/docs/Guides-Testing.md

 const { ContextSimulator } = require('bottender/test-utils');
 ```

-After simulator instantiated with specific platform, you can create mocking context with serveral helper methods:
+After simulator instantiated with specific platform, you can create mocking context with several helper methods:

 ```js
 const simulator = new ContextSimulator({